Skip to content

 The term therapeutic adherence describes how well a patient follows the medical treatment prescribed by a health care professional as well as their recommendations.
 It is conditioned by the patient’s willingness to take charge of their illness and their rational endorsement of the treatment proposed.
 From this perspective, the patient does not submit to their therapy, but rather adheres to it.
 Adherence is thus manifested by behavior that demonstrates compliance with the treatment and with its prescription over time.

-Several studies2 have thus demonstrated the correlation between adherence and therapeutic effectiveness.
+Several studies2,3, 4, 5, 6 have thus demonstrated the correlation between adherence and therapeutic effectiveness.
 In other words, the more patients take their treatment correctly, the better they can effectively control their blood pressure, their blood sugar, their cholesterol, or triglyceride levels, etc. In turn, this limits the progression of their disease and the risk of complications.

 Preventing serious complications

 Every year, these chronic diseases are constantly on the rise.
-Diabetes, and more particularly type 2 diabetes, affects 537 million people worldwide today4.
-The number is expected to increase to 622 millionby 20405.
-Additionally, 1.28 billion people aged 30 to 79 currently suffer from hypertension, a disease that is predicted to affect 1.56 billion people by 20256.
+Diabetes, and more particularly type 2 diabetes, affects 537 million people worldwide today8.
+The number is expected to increase to 622 millionby 20409.
+Additionally, 1.28 billion people aged 30 to 79 currently suffer from hypertension, a disease that is predicted to affect 1.56 billion people by 202510.

 A return to regular medical monitoring

-The question of medical monitoring is even more crucial, as many patients are not monitored7.
+The question of medical monitoring is even more crucial, as many patients are not monitored11.
 As a consequence, a lack of regular monitoring means insufficient treatment adherence and compliance.
-Up to 50% of patients do not follow the treatment prescribed to them correctly, whether in terms of duration and/or number of pills8.
+Up to 50% of patients do not follow the treatment prescribed to them correctly, whether in terms of duration and/or number of pills12.

 Did you know?

-According to several international studies, non-adherence to treatments for diabetes, hypertension, and high blood lipid levels is responsible for at least 200,000 deaths and generates an additional cost of 125 billion euros each year in Europe9.
-More broadly, non-adherence contributes to 57% of the total avoidable health costs in the world10.
-Up to 270 billion USD, corresponding to 4.6% of total health spending worldwide11 stand to be saved, as experts estimate that more widely respected medication adherence would make it possible to reduce health care costs by 75%.
+According to several international studies, non-adherence to treatments for diabetes, hypertension, and high blood lipid levels is responsible for at least 200,000 deaths and generates an additional cost of 125 billion euros each year in Europe13.
+More broadly, non-adherence contributes to 57% of the total avoidable health costs in the world14 Up to 270 billion USD (United States Dollars), corresponding to 4.6% of total health spending worldwide14 stand to be saved, as experts estimate that increasing the percentage of people whose hypertension is under control globally to 50% would prevent 76 million deaths between 2023 and 2050.
+15

 What about Servier?